-The Group continues to focus primarily on fee and commission income generating activities, therefore its relative exposure to market risk is limited.
-As far as liquidity risk is concerned, the Group regularly monitors the liquidity pressures affecting the banking system, which given the nature of the Group's operations, mainly arise from deposit outflows.

-Credit risk stemming from Group's loan portfolio is limited, both due to its size and composition, which is mainly consisted of margin trading accounts, fully collateralized by equities.
+The Bank continues to focus primarily on fee and commission income generating activities, therefore its relative exposure to market risk is limited.
+As far as liquidity risk is concerned, the Bank regularly monitors the mainly consisted of margin trading accounts, fully collateralized by equities.
 The Management has opted to maintain loan portfolio quality and volume to the best possible extent.

+Credit risk stemming from Bank's loan portfolio is limited, both due to its size and composition, which is systematically conducts stress tests, while maintain limited exposure.